The State of the Nation

 Participatory democracy will end the practice of punishing provinces and municipalities for the wrong vote in the last poll.
 It will separate elections, where the people vote for their favorites, from the provision of public service which every Filipino has a right to expect from the government, regardless how he voted.

 This administration has made large steps in that direction.
-To the disappointment of those who marched with me against the Marcos regime, my administration has plowed resources into regions and provinces where I was cheated in the Snap Elections.
+To the disappointment of those who marched with me against the Marcos regime, my administration has plowed resources into regions and provinces where I was cheated in the snap elections.
+The politics of revenge had had its day.
+[Applause]

 This is what I wish for most.
 That after me, the continuity of our work is not broken.
 So that things well done shall be completed, and the same mistakes avoided by succeeding administrations.
 In this way, nothing done shall go to waste, and the light of a misplaced candle shall still be valued for the light it sheds on the things to avoid.

 These ideas, articulated in the Kabisig movement, may not have been well received by this body.
 It was wrongly projected.
-I should make it clear that the Kabisig, and the whole movement of people’s organizations that I have tried to encourage, will be campaigning hard for one candidate only – the Filipino people and no one else.
+I should make it clear that the Kabisig, and the whole movement of people’s organizations that I have tried to encourage, will be campaigning hard for one candidate only—the Filipino people and no one else.
+[Applause]

 The formula for success is said to be dictatorial government.